Kimbal Musk talks food, deflects his brother’s bad press

 Earlier this summer, an investment group pushed to remove Kimbal Musk and others from Tesla’s board, which has remained largely silent through the company’s ongoing problems.
 That has raised questions about the independence of the board, several of whom have personal or business ties to Elon Musk.

-Asked at Monday’s breakfast, hosted by Yahoo Finance, about how he balances his brotherly relationship and his duty as a board member, the younger Musk had only positive things to say.
+Asked at Monday’s breakfast about how he balances his brotherly relationship and his duty as a board member, the younger Musk had only positive things to say.

 “I trust my brother’s vision,” he said.
 “He is amazing.
 I’m biased, but I think he’s the greatest entrepreneur of our day.”